n0-b-dy/dev-logs/README.md

     - Basic functions and their use in structuring code.

 - Quick side tangent, I dont really feel like I know this though as good as it may sound.
 So, I will be trying Bro code's video and some w3 to try and understanding through more practical examples and methods.
 I know it is oonly a video on the introdcution but I have always been not able to understand loops since in college with c++ but I will try harder.

+#### 04-17-2024.

+- Currently learning React right now.
+And I think I will try to upload my projects from Free Code Camp because I think it shows effort, at least, I jsut will not pin them to show them off because I feel as if it will look kinda disingenuous.